yangtx7/Fine-grained-Classification/README.md

 # Fine-grained-Classification
 The main project of Artificial Neural Network course in SYSU, solved the fine-grained visual classification task.
 Proudly by Tianxing Yang, Zihao Liang and Haoyu Chen.

+Presentation slides used to discuss with teacher are under directory ./presentation/

 ## Introduction
 ### Step 1&2